 Less than an hour from downtown, Hudson is a small village on the shores of Lake of Two Mountains.

-If we want to stay the weekend, we’ll spend the evening at the Willow Inn, a historic village landmark that also offers farm-to-table gourmet meals.
+If you want to stay the weekend, spend the evening at the Willow Inn, a historic village landmark that also offers farm-to-table gourmet meals.

-This is the countryside, and it’s as sweet as spring!
+This is the countryside, and it’s as sweet as autumn in the history books!

 2.Mont-Saint-Hilaire